 A special examination is any examination other than the regularly scheduled examination.
-Special exams will be allowed only on receipt of medical documentation verifying a serious illness that kept the student from writing the exam as originally scheduled.
+Special exams will be allowed only on receipt of documentation verifying a serious illness or emergency that kept the student from writing the exam as originally scheduled.
 Such documentation is strictly confidential and kept in the student's file.
-In the case of missing a final exam for documented medical reasons, a special exam will be set within thirty days.
+In the case of missing a final exam for documented medical reasons, a special exam will be set by Academic Counseling.